SENSEI-insitu/SENSEI/rtd-docs/mini-apps.rst

 .. code-block::

    mpiexec -n 4 oscillator -b 4 -t 0.25 -s 64,64,64 -g 1 -p 0 -f sample.xml sample.osc

+There are a number of examples available in the SENSEI repositoory that leverage the oscillator mini-application.

 newton
 ------